HeSunPU/cosense/README.md

 "flux" represents whether the flux of training images are constant (0 stands for varying flux, 1 stands for constant flux),

-and "modeltype" defines the architecture of the reconstructio network ("vis" stands for reconstruction using complex visibilities, and "cpamp" stands for reconstruction using closure phase and visibility amplitude).
+"modeltype" defines the architecture of the reconstructio network ("vis" stands for reconstruction using complex visibilities, and "cpamp" stands for reconstruction using closure phase and visibility amplitude).